 - more than 9.500 people are diagnosed with skin cancer every day and

 - more than two people die of the disease every hour.

 - Having more the 5 sunburns in your lifetime doubles your risk for melanoma-the deadliest form of skin cancer.

 According to the Skin Cancer Foundation, the regular use of sunscreens makes and difference!
 Using a sunscreen with SPF 15 daily can lower your risk of squamous cell carcinoma by approximately 40% and melanoma by 50%.

 Do you know that you need a shot glass full of sunscreen to cover your entire body?
 A shot glass full ensures proper coverage.
 This means if you're on a week-long beach vacation, you should go through a bottle of sunscreen every 3-4 days!
 Why?
 For optimum protection, the new recommendation is to reapply every 80 minutes.

-It's also best to stick with lotion type sunscreens versus aerosol.
-Aerosol types are just not as effective.
+Aerosol types are just not as effective as lotions.
 Sprays are notorious for not providing the SPF number on the label.
 Much of the spray is blown away in a gentle breeze.
 Even application is more difficult too.

-SPF30 blocks 97 percent of light, while SPF50 blocks 98.5 percent UV.
-Pretty close isn't it?
-It's more important to purchase broad spectrum sun protection and use it--even on cloudy days.
+It's important to purchase broad spectrum sun protection and use it--even on cloudy days during Winter.

-I always recommend getting in the habit of applying a day moisturizer with SPF30 every morning, right after showering.
+I always recommend getting in the habit of applying a day moisturizer with SPF50 every morning, right after showering.
 Making it a habit ensures you'll be protected rain or shine.